Air India Express Baggage Policy 2026: Complete Xpress Fares Guide

 Domestic India routes

-• Xpress Lite: 0 kg — must purchase any checked baggage separately
+- Xpress Lite: 0 kg, so any checked baggage must be purchased separately

 International Gulf routes (UAE, Saudi Arabia, Qatar, Kuwait, Oman, Bahrain)

-International Southeast Asia (Singapore, Bangkok, Kuala Lumpur, Hong Kong)
+International Southeast Asia (Singapore, Kuala Lumpur, Hong Kong)

 Piece and dimension limits

-The maximum allowable weight per individual piece is 32 kg — a hard limit driven by ground handling safety regulations under DGCA Civil Aviation Requirements Section 4 (DGCA, 2024).
+The maximum allowable weight per individual piece is 32 kg, a ground handling safety limit that airlines apply worldwide.
 Bags exceeding 32 kg must be split into two pieces.
+India’s civil aviation requirements are published by the DGCA.
 Maximum dimensions: 158 cm total (L + W + H), often expressed as 75×55×28 cm for standard suitcases.

 Infant Baggage Allowance Explained

 Infants under 2 years travel on Air India Express international flights with a combined family allowance reaching up to 47 kg total (30 kg checked + 7 kg cabin + 10 kg infant baggage), plus 1 free stroller and 1 free car seat (Air India Express, 2025).
-Roughly 12% of Gulf passengers travel with infants, making this allowance crucial for migrant families.
+On Gulf routes, where many passengers travel as families visiting home, that extra infant allowance is worth planning around.

 What infants get for free

-• Breast milk, formula, baby food — exempt from 100ml liquid rule
+- Breast milk, formula, baby food, exempt from the 100ml liquid rule

 Domestic infant rules

-On domestic Indian flights, infant baggage allowance follows the parent’s fare tier — no separate 10 kg infant bag.
+On domestic Indian flights, infant baggage allowance follows the parent’s fare tier, with no separate 10 kg infant bag.
 Strollers and car seats remain free.
-The 7 kg cabin allowance covers parent + infant items combined.
+The 7 kg cabin allowance covers parent and infant items combined.

 Special Items and Restricted Cargo

-Air India Express handles a wide range of special items beyond standard luggage, from helmets and musical instruments to CPAP machines and sports gear.
-Roughly 7-9% of bookings involve at least one special item declaration, with helmets and musical instruments topping the list (Air India Express, 2024).
+Air India Express handles a wide range of special items beyond standard luggage, from helmets and musical instruments to CPAP machines and sports gear (Air India Express, 2024).
+Helmets and musical instruments are the two most common special items on Indian sectors, and both have route-specific handling rules.

 Helmets, sports gear, and musical instruments

-• Motorbike helmets: Generally accepted as checked baggage, subject to airport discretion.
-Cabin acceptance varies — Mumbai and Delhi typically allow, Cochin frequently doesn’t.
+- Motorbike helmets: Generally accepted as checked baggage, subject to airport discretion.
+Cabin acceptance varies by station, so treat checked as the safe option.

 Medical equipment and mobility aids